Skip to main content

 Harnessing the Benefits of Cloud Computing in the Healthcare Sector

-As the demand for accessing and managing data in real time increases, the healthcare industry has taken a lead in leveraging cloud migration services.
 In this article, we describe the concept of cloud computing in healthcare and its impact on the sector.

 The fundamentals of cloud computing

 Before getting into the role of cloud computing in the healthcare sector in detail, it’s vital to understand some technology basics.
-Cloud computing offers Internet access to IT services hosted on a cloud, such as software, storage, analytics, and others, which are handled by a service provider.
-In comparison to traditional on-premises services, a cloud extends flexibility and facilitates innovation.
-There are four common types of cloud computing that help to deliver the right solutions for a business:
+Cloud computing offers Internet access to IT services hosted on a cloud, such as software, storage, analytics, and cloud migration services, which are handled by a service provider.
+In comparison to traditional on-premises services, the cloud extends flexibility and facilitates innovation.

-• Hybrid cloud – A combination of both public and private clouds.
+A combination of both public and private clouds.
 It allows seamless migration of data and applications between two clouds, enhancing flexibility and effectiveness.

-• Multicloud – Encompasses two or more clouds from various cloud vendors.
+Encompasses two or more clouds from various cloud vendors.
 Multicloud offers several benefits, including preventing vendor lock-in and the availability of a broader range of services.
 However, be aware that the more clouds you use, the harder it becomes to manage them.

-More and more healthcare organisations are now exploring the opportunities of integrating their IT infrastructure with the cloud; therefore, they started to actively partner with external technology vendors for expert DevOps consulting services.
+More and more healthcare organisations are now exploring the opportunities of integrating their IT infrastructure with the cloud; therefore, they have started to actively partner with external technology vendors for expert DevOps consulting services.
 All cloud computing services fall under three main categories: Infrastructure-as-a-Service (IaaS), Platforms-as-a-Service (PaaS), and Software-as-a-Service (SaaS).
 Since serverless computing is rapidly gaining momentum, some experts consider it a fourth main category.
 Let’s explore what each of these categories represents.

 • PaaS – Grants on-demand access to an environment for developing, testing, delivering and handling applications and services.
 This type of cloud service is highly beneficial for organisations that create products for multiple platforms.
 It provides access to various development tools without the need to purchase them right away.